nklingen/DocRankingWebsite/content/docs/Timeline.md

 Lastly, the `invariance_term` and `redundancy_term` are computed using two helper functions, `diagonal` and `off_diagonal` that return flattened versions of all elements in the diagonal or off-diagonal.
 The two terms are implemented exactly as described in [Theory](#theory)

+### Implementation

+**Pre-training with inherited head**

+We initially pretrainined with a Barlow Head and then passed the head direction to the Dual-Encoder Document Ranking Model.
+We found that while we saw that the shared head was converging very smoothly for the pre-training, and showed excellent results in pushing together the embeddings, it had very poor one-shot performance in Document Ranking, and did not converge more quickly.

+**Pre-training with frozen head**

+Consequently, we hypothesized that the model was not sufficiently complex to capture both the Barlow objective (push together question and conversation embeddings) and the Ranking objective (score highly on document ranking).
+That is, after training for the Barlow objective, the weights in the head were quickly overwritten when it was tasked with optimising for the Ranking objective.
+To counteract this (and thus get a true evaluation of applying Barlow Twins as a pretraining step), we decided to freeze the Barlow Twins head during training.
+Thus, the model is forced to rank documents *without unlearning* the embeddings from the pretraining.

+The architecture for Pre-training with frozen head is shown below.